HRTCloudDemo/db-connect-sample/README.md

 # db-connect-sample

-A short sample Program to show teh connection to MongoDB and Redis
+A short sample Program to show how to connect to MongoDB and Redis

 ## MongoDB